New Mills Walkers are Welcome

 Forthcoming events

-Meet: Thursday 23 April 2026 10:00am at Rock Mill Centre
+Meet: Tuesday 19 May 2026 10:00am at Rock Mill Centre

 • New Mills Co-operative and Industrial Society: A three- or four-mile walk visiting sites associated with the Co-operative Society and the various branches locally.
 The walk is mainly on pavements and good footpaths.
 There are hills.
 Expect three hours.